Sara-winget/E-shop/Readme.md

 # milestone 17
 updated product and user schema with cart. created add to cart route and updated product detail page.

+# milestone 18
+ created an endpoint to display the products into the cart